 What if it was possible to take control of your finances in three months?
 What if you could shift your thinking – “move the ball” to change your perspective on money.
 And alter your finances for the rest of your life.

-Maybe you have a whole bunch of credit card debt, a student loan, or maybe you’re just trying to save more money.
-Regardless, you’re probably fully aware of your situation and also understand that if you can change the picture, you will be much better off.
+Like most challenges in life, the ability to take control of your finances is a journey, and sometimes the hardest part of any journey can be just to get started.
+Maybe you have a whole bunch of credit card debt, a massive student loan, or maybe you’re just trying to save more money.
+Regardless, you’re probably fully aware of your situation.
+And also understand that if you can change the picture, you will be much better off in the future.

-Most often it’s not because we don’t know any better or don’t have the ability to understand the mathematics behind money.
+Most often, it’s not because we don’t know any better or can’t understand the mathematics behind money.
 Rather, it’s a function of how we view or perceive the whole process of getting out of debt.

-If you’re struggling with your personal finances it can be an emotional roller coaster.
+If you’re struggling with your finances, it can be an emotional roller coaster.
 Stress, anxiety, fear, frustration can lead to exhaustion – it can be a mental whirlwind.
-The negative emotions can have a serious impact on how we view our environment at any one time – how we view our reality.
+The negative emotions can have a serious impact on how we view our environment at any one time, how we view our ability to take control.

 Looking back is the process of continually beating ourselves up over and over again because of the debt or the situation we have put ourselves in.
-It’s always looking at the past.
-They say hindsight is 20/20, and nowhere is it more prominent than with our personal finances.
-In our mind we go through all of the “what-if” scenarios of how things would have been different if we would have just done things differently.
+It’s always looking into the past.
+They say hindsight is 20/20 and nowhere is it more prominent than with our finances.
+In our mind, we go through all of the “shouldn’t have” or “I wish” scenarios of how things would have been different if we would have just done things differently.

 - I shouldn’t have purchased that 48” TV on my credit card.

-- I shouldn’t be eating out as often.
+- Dining out is so expensive, I shouldn’t be eating out as often.

 - I wish I would have saved more of my tax refund.